maxpowel/jQuery-XMPP-plugin/OPENFIRE_SETUP.markdown

 install it using dpgk -i

-Now start the server (if the installation did not init it) If you used the .deb package you have a script in /etc/init.d/ which you can use for start, restar or stop the openfire server
+Now start the server (if the installation did not init it) If you used the .deb package you have a script in /etc/init.d/ which can be used to start, restart and stop the openfire server.
 The installation is done via web using the port 9090.
 Open your web browser and go to http://yourhost:9090 Follow the steps and your server is ready to use.
 You can create a new user and try to log in using pidgin (or any xmpp client)